Oceanduck/Oceanduck.github.io/_pages/adsec_workshop.md

 4. Enable Turn off Windows Defender Antivirus
 5. Reboot

+Lets move to configuring these systems with their respective roles.
 We will configure the system using Ansible in the next lab.
 Continue through the next link. https://www.rudrasec.io/adsec_workshop1/